jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/30_simple_generators.md

 <style class='before-speaker-note'></style>

 * In this case, we'll ask clojure.spec for an int generator.
-* It creates an instance of a Java class called `clojure.test.check.generators.Generator`, then generate some examples with it.
+* It creates an instance of a Java class called `Generator` in the `clojure.test.check.generators` package, then generate some examples with it.
 * Notice:
     * `int?` is a `fn` from Clojure's standard library that asks if a value/class is an integer.
 Clojure.spec is able to look up an appropriate generator from this function.
     * `(s/gen int?)` yields a `clojure.test.check.generators.Generator` capable of generating integers
     * `(gen/generate (s/gen int?))` yields an integer (and not necessarilly a simple one)
     * `(gen/sample (s/gen int?)
 3)` yields 3 integers, usually simpler ones

 <style class='before-speaker-note'></style>

 * This generates a new value, or list of values, each time, which already sounds more interesting than example-based unit tests.
 * So, you may notice that the result from `gen/generate` seems more surprising than that of `gen/sample`.
-  * test.check usually starts by generating smaller, more normal values.
+  * test.check usually starts by generating smaller, more "boring" values.
 We'll come back to this concept of `size` later.

 <style class='before-speaker-note'></style>